No Secrets (group)

 No Secrets was an American girl group formed in 2000.
-The group consisted of five members: Angel Faith, Carly Lewis, Erin Tanner, Jessica Fried and Jade Ryusaki.
+The group consisted of five members: Angel Faith, Carly Lewis, Erin Tanner, Jessica Fried, and Jade Ryusaki.
 The group debuted in the United States in 2001 with the single "Kids in America".

 History

 2000–2002: Formation, debut album and tour

 No Secrets was formed by Carly's father, Adrian Gurvitz, a music producer from London.
 She wrote a letter to him asking to put a group together.
 Soon after, Jade was invited; Carly and Jade's mothers were friends.
 Erin, Jade's cousin, joined next.
 Later, the three girls found Angel in an advertisement for a singing group; she joined, bringing Jessica with her.
 Once the group line-up had been completed, No Secrets began recording songs for their debut album.
-The girls worked with a variety of producers and songwriters, including Adrian Gurvitz, Andy Goldmark and Riprock 'n' Alex G. The process took a number of months.
+The girls worked with a variety of producers and songwriters, including Adrian Gurvitz, Andy Goldmark, and Riprock 'n' Alex G. The process took a number of months.
 They took a break from recording and album prep to go touring and promoting their group.
 In July 2001, No Secrets joined Aaron Carter in Toronto for the shooting of his video "Oh Aaron" and provided backing vocals for the song.
 They were also featured in another track of off his album, "Stride (Jump on the Fizzy)."
 In 2002, after touring with Carter for four months, they filmed their first video, the home VHS and DVD release No Secrets - Get to Know Us, and resumed work on their album.

 Later that year, the group released their self-titled debut album, with singles "That's What Girls Do" and "Kids in America."
-The latter was featured in the soundtrack for 2001 film Jimmy Neutron: Boy Genius, and its music video was included as a bonus for the film's VHS release.
+The latter was featured in the soundtrack for the 2001 film Jimmy Neutron: Boy Genius and its music video was included as a bonus for the film's VHS release.
 "That's What Girls Do" played in the end credits of The Powerpuff Girls Movie, and its music video was a bonus feature on the DVD.
 The song would later be used in The Hot Chick.
 They also recorded "Little Angel of Mine" for the soundtrack of Stuart Little 2.